beckigreen/cv/README.md

 ## Academic CV
 This repository contains the code used to make my CV using pagedown, adapted from Nick Strayer and Marina Vabistsevits.
 Please see the original README below, including a link to a handy blog post, for further guidance.

+All information below is from the original creator.

 ---
 ## Original repo README